allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 ## What’s GraphQL and how does it work?
 To understand how to increase performance we need to understand how it works under the hood.
 Why is it so important?
 In GraphQL most of the common ideas on how to speed up the communication are useless.
-First thing we usually do is introduce cache to our application, but you can often hear that graphQL is not cacheable.
+One of the things we usually do is introduce cache to our application, but you can often hear that graphQL is not cacheable.
-Indeed it is not that simple in GraphQl and We hope to clarify it to you later in this article.
+Indeed it is not that simple in GraphQl and we hope to clarify it to you later in this article.

 So what is GraphQL?
 [GraphQl’s documentation](https://graphql.org/) says: